billpg/HashBack/README.md

 Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.<!--CASE_STUDY_RESPONSE-->
 ```
 {
-    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjotMjYxNTIyODAyODAsImV4cCI6LTI2MTUyMTk3NDgwfQ.UA9Xinu2aYmyO1jWJ-04weloxsfNDIioOMR7P4QwM9I",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjoxMTExODYzNjAwLCJleHAiOjExMTE5NDY0MDB9.D-4kaxZNAlX_xwexDKIhFYy0FiuLEc864zJUNSjHX2A",
-    "ExpiresAt": "1141-04-09T12:42:00Z"
+    "ExpiresAt": 1111946400
 }
 ```

 Carol may now delete the verification hash from her web server, or allow a housekeeping process to tidy it away.
-She may now use the issued Beaer token to call the Saas API until that token expires.
+She may now use the issued Bearer token to call the Saas API until that token expires.

 ```
 GET https://saas.example/api/status.json